remult/remult/docs/guide/55-Displaying the Products Entity using Custom Html.md

  </p>
 ```

-Replace the `hompe.component.ts` content with the default:
+Replace the `home.component.ts` content with the default:
 ```ts
 import { Component, OnInit } from '@angular/core';
 @Component({